This doc is for version 1.16.99 (dev) .

 Run built-in unit tests.

-This command runs the unit tests built in to hledger-lib and hledger, printing test names and results on stdout.
+This command runs the unit tests built in to hledger and hledger-lib, printing the results on stdout.
 If any test fails, the exit code will be non-zero.

-This is mainly used by developers, but it’s nice to be able to sanity-check your installed hledger executable at any time.
-All tests are expected to pass - if you ever see otherwise, something has gone wrong, please report a bug!
+This is mainly used by hledger developers, but you can also use it to sanity-check the installed hledger executable on your platform.
+All tests are expected to pass - if you ever see a failure, please report as a bug!

 hledger also searches for external add-on commands, and will include